 featured image

 Welcome to our comprehensive guide to VAT inspections and investigations, featuring all of the most important things to know about the enquiries that HMRC may make into your VAT affairs.
+If you have any immediate concerns about VAT inspections, or are currently under investigation, we strongly recommend contacting our team for advice.

 A VAT inspection or investigation can be an extremely stressful period of time – even if there has been no known wrongdoing!
 With adequate preparation, communication, and the right advice, however, a VAT inspection doesn’t have to be a nightmare.